Faculty Professional Development Assignment (FPDA) Program Overview

 • To conduct research or scholarship.
 This may involve work impossible to perform at Iowa State University or difficult to perform in conjunction with one's on-campus responsibilities.
 Many faculty members find that their normal duties prevent them from giving sufficient attention to an ongoing research, scholarly or creative project.
 Others may have accumulated substantial amounts of data or other materials and now need time to sort through, analyze, and prepare the results of their earlier work for publication.

 • To participate in an international program.
-Because the funding for international programs, such as the Fulbright program, is seldom sufficient to cover the costs involved, faculty interested in participating may wish to combine such activities with a Faculty Professional Development Assignment.
+Because the funding for international programs, such as the Fulbright program, is seldom sufficient to cover the costs involved, faculty interested in participating may wish to combine such activities with an FPDA.

 Eligibility

-All members of the faculty employed half-time or more are eligible to apply for Faculty Professional Development Assignment.
-There is no arbitrary restriction on length of service in order to qualify for a faculty professional development assignment.
-However, priority may be given to tenured faculty over adjunct and term faculty, and to persons who have not received a faculty professional development assignment in the past five years.
+All members of the faculty employed half-time or more are eligible to apply for FPDA.
+There is no arbitrary restriction on length of service in order to qualify for FPDA.
+Priority, however, may be given to tenured faculty over term faculty and to persons who have not received an FPDA in the past five years.

 Salary and benefits

-The Faculty Professional Development Assignment program allows for a maximum of six months' salary through ISU payroll, regardless of fund source.
-A faculty member on assignment for six months or less will continue in full paid status; a faculty member on an assignment of more than six months will receive six months' salary with the salary prorated across the total period of the assignment.
+The FPDA program allows for a maximum of six months' salary through Iowa State University payroll, regardless of funding source.
+A faculty member on FPDA for six months or less will continue in full paid status; a faculty member on FPDA of more than six months will receive six months' salary with the salary prorated across the total period of the assignment.
 Grant funds may not "supplement the maximum salary paid" during the period of the assignment.
-Regardless of the length of the assignment, full benefit contributions (to the various employee benefit programs in which the faculty member is enrolled) continue.
+Regardless of the length of the assignment, full benefit contributions continue to the various employee benefit programs in which the faculty member is enrolled.

 Length of assignment

-IMPORTANT NOTE: A faculty member who applies for and is awarded an FPDA must agree to return to active/paid service in the academic semester(s) following the FPDA for a period of at least twice the length of the assignment.
-If the faculty member should not complete this payback obligation for any reason, they will be required to pay the State of Iowa an amount equal to the total compensation (salary and benefits) received during the FPDA period.
+A faculty member who is awarded an FPDA must agree to return to active/paid service in the academic semester(s) following the FPDA for a period of at least twice the length of the assignment.
+If the faculty member does not complete this payback obligation for any reason, they will be required to pay the State of Iowa an amount equal to the total compensation (salary and benefits) received during the FPDA period per Iowa Code 262.9(14).
+The payback requirement is the sole responsibility of the Faculty member and must be paid through personal funds.
+There is no allowance for university funds of any type to be used to pay or supplement the payback requirement.

 Application and review process

-Early in the fall semester, the applicant initiates an FPDA proposal for the following academic year by preparing the required materials as outlined in the Faculty Professional Development Assignment Application Guidelines, including the Application Cover Sheet (DOC, 41KB), and submits these to the department chair for departmental review, often by a committee.
-The department chair sends the request, with the department's priority rating, to the dean for review by the professional development committee of the faculty member's college.
-Those requests that are supported by the college review committee will be reviewed by the dean to determine whether they can be financially supported by the college.
-All Faculty Professional Development Assignment recommendations granted by the deans are forwarded to the Office of the Senior Vice President and Provost by September 15.
-[College memo template, DOC, 22KB] These must be approved by the Senior Vice President and Provost, the President, and the Board of Regents before they become official.
-Announcement of assignments granted for the following academic year are made at the beginning of the spring semester.
+Prior to or early in the academic year, the applicant initiates an FPDA proposal for the following academic year by preparing the required materials as outlined in the Faculty Professional Development Assignment Application Guidelines, including the Application Cover Sheet (DOC, 114KB), and submits these to the department chair/school director for review, often by a committee.
+The department chair/school director sends the request, with the department/school's priority rating, to the dean for review by the FPDA committee of the faculty member's college.
+Those requests that are supported by the college FPDA review committee will be considered by the dean to determine whether they can be financially supported by the college.
+All FPDA recommendations granted by the deans are forwarded to the Office of the Senior Vice President and Provost by September 15.
+These must be approved by the Senior Vice President and Provost, the President, and the Board of Regents before they become official.
+Announcement of FPDAs granted for the following academic year are made at the beginning of the spring semester.

 Upon completion of FPDA

-Each faculty member granted a Faculty Professional Development Assignment is required to submit an FPDA Final Report (DOC, 15KB) upon completion of the assignment.
+Each faculty member granted an FPDA is required to submit an FPDA Final Report (DOC, 86KB) upon completion of the assignment.
 The final report will provide information that compares the proposed assignment to the actual results obtained (e.g., article submitted, training completed, draft manuscript produced, international collaboration established, grant submitted, etc.).
-The final report will also include information about external grant proposals submitted and grant funds received as a result of the assignment.
-The FPDA Final Report (DOC, 15KB) must be routed by the college to the Office of the Senior Vice President and Provost by September 15.
+The final report will also include information about external grant proposals submitted and grant funds received as a result of the FPDA.
+The FPDA Final Report (DOC, 86KB) must be routed by the college to the Office of the Senior Vice President and Provost by September 15.

 Scientist looking at leaves